NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Readme.md

 # Limitations
 - SetVariable is not supported at UEFI runtime for Jetson AGX Xavier
 - SetTime is not supported at UEFI runtime for Jetson AGX Xavier
+- On Jetson Xavier NX, when booting in device tree mode the kernel by default will disable the clocks needed for runtime variable operation, this can be disabled by passing "clk_ignore_unused" as a command line option to the kernel.
 - Only SDR25 is supported for SD-cards when booting Linux with ACPI Users may use alternative storage devices, such as USB mass storage, for better performance